 Take In The Amazing View At Sljeme (Mount Medvednica)

 For those looking for a more active holiday, we encourage you to check out the view atop Sljeme.
-Just twenty miles from the center of Zagreb, it is a great adventure to get away from the hustle and bustle of beautiful nature.
+Just twenty miles from the center of Zagreb, it is a great adventure to escape the hustle and bustle of beautiful nature.

 It is an excellent place for hiking in summer, and in winter, the mountains are filled with skiers and snowboarders and a heaping of fresh snow.

 9. Walk Tito’s Secret Tunnels – A Historical Attraction

 Did you know tunnels were built on the side of the Velebit Mountains during the 1950s as a secret place of refuge had the USSR attacked Croatia via air?
 These fantastic, mysterious bunkers have been excavated and are available for tourists to wander through, providing a unique Dalmatia experience.

-If you’re heading to Paklenica National Park, don’t miss your chance to experience the history beneath the mountain’s strong facade at the same time.
+If you’re heading to Paklenica National Park, don’t miss your chance to simultaneously experience the history beneath the mountain’s strong facade.